 At Kilauea's summit, a plume from the Overlook vent — where the lava lake Halema'uma'u is housed — is "steady and gray" because of volcanic ash, the Hawaiian Volcano Observatory said.
 This plume is enormous — it's rising several thousand feet above ground and drifting southeast.
 Ashfall is already falling down to earth in the upper Ka'u Desert and downwind of the summit.

-There was a stupendous lava show this morning from Fissure 17 (the cracks that have opened up during this eruption are numbered, starting with No. 1), with lava fountaining and explosions of spatter that are being hurled more than 100 feet (30 meters) into the air.
+There was a stupendous lava show this morning from fissure 17 (the cracks that have opened up during this eruption are numbered, starting with No. 1), with lava fountaining and explosions of spatter that are being hurled more than 100 feet (30 meters) into the air.
 Fissure 17 also had lava flowing from it.
-Meanwhile, Fissure 18, which opened yesterday, is only weakly active now and Fissure 19 is emitting a sluggish lava flow, according to the Hawaii Volcano Observatory.
-[Photos: Fiery Lava from Kilauea Volcano Erupts on Hawaii's Big Island]
+Meanwhile, Fissure 18, which opened yesterday, is only weakly active now, and fissure 19 is emitting a sluggish lava flow, according to the Hawaiian Volcano Observatory.

 Although Pu'u 'Ō'ō is getting much of the public's attention, geologists have also been monitoring the lava lake at Kilauea's summit.
 This lava lake — called Halema'uma'u — is dropping dramatically, and if it goes below the water table, there could be a steamy and rocky explosion, geologists said.
 [Read more: Kilauea Volcano Could Launch 10-Ton Ballistic Boulders in a Dramatic Explosion]